HTplex/htplex.readthedoc.io/docs/source/tinyWiki/better-rst-cheatsheet.rst

 Better reStructuredText Cheatsheet
 =================
-this is a chest sheet for rst, main refereces: chatgpt and https://sphinx-tutorial.readthedocs.io/cheatsheet/
+This is a chest sheet for rst, main refereces: chatgpt and https://sphinx-tutorial.readthedocs.io/cheatsheet/

+Please referece the source code for the rst file to see how each section is made.

 .. note::
     Example on how leveled titles work